Jeffcaruso/capstone-343-A3-V1/README.md

 # capstone-343-A2-v1
-Capstone automating testing for 343 A2
+Capstone automating testing for 343 A3 (Graph)

 ## Jeffrey Caruso - Fall 2023